Paediatric neurology

 Pediatric Glasgow Coma Scale (pGCS)

-Tip: Document as E# V# M#.
-Use the best response observed during assessment.
-If verbal is not testable (e.g., intubated), total score is not comparable.
+Document components as E# V# M#.
+Select the best response observed during the assessment.

 The Pediatric Glasgow Coma Scale (pGCS/PGCS) is an age-adapted version of the Glasgow Coma Scale used to assess impaired consciousness and coma in children, especially in emergency care and head injury.
 Like the adult GCS, it scores Eye opening (E), Verbal response (V), and Motor response (M), then sums them to a total from 3 to 15 (higher = better neurologic responsiveness).
 Royal Children’s Hospital+1